If you’ve ever had to pay someone who lives overseas, you’re probably aware of the wide variety of problems that can come with international payments.

 Today, a customer can pay us in any stablecoin and we can use UniSwap to convert it to USDC – then we simply pay about $5 to send it to Coinbase or Circle, convert everything to fiat currency, and send it to a traditional bank account.
 This is in contrast to traditional international payments, which continue to create extra costs and headaches for our accounting team.

-Regulatory clarity is coming
+Regulatory for cross border crypto payments clarity is coming

 As noted earlier, one of the main issues for digital assets to enter the mainstream for cross-border payments is regulations.